saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 And then pass the value using **export TF_VAR_githubtoken=xxxxxxxx**

-As times goes on, you will notices this process isnt so healthy because you are burdened to always keep the secret some where on your work laptop and also the need to always reexport those variables, having them in your shell history too.
+As time goes on, you will notice this process isn't so healthy because you are burdened to always keep the secret somewhere on your work laptop and also the need to always reexport those variables, having them in your shell history too.

 But you can always solve this issue using AWS SSM Parameter Store, and it makes more sense if your Infrastructure is on AWS already.

-So lets jump into it;
+So let's jump into it;

-### 👉 Create Secrets in Parameter Store
+### 👉 Create Secrets in the Parameter Store

-First you would need to create the secret value on the Secret Parameter Store via your aws console or aws cli
+First, you would need to create the secret value on the Secret Parameter Store via your aws console or aws cli

 ```bash
 aws ssm put-parameter --name /staging/terraform/githubtoken --value ghp_xxxxxxx --type SecureString --region AWS_REGION_VALUE
 ```

-The above command would create your secrets in the parameter store, likewise you can create it via the was console too.
+The above command would create your secrets in the parameter store, likewise, you can create it via the was console too.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/parameterstore.webp`} alt="parameter store aws console"/>